NOZ1000/PortSwiggerSolutions/ServerSide/Race conditions/Multi-endpoint race conditions/solve.md

 ## First Attempt

 My first mistake, i thought that the challenge was in abbusing gift cards.
-And u successfully addede 4000$ to my account.
+And u successfully added 4000$ to my account.
 But i was wrong.
 And i couldnt use this money.
 So my second try was the next day after i rereaded the topic infomation.

 ## Second Attempt